jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 ## Explanation

-Eventually parts of this documentation section will be moved to the concept, the text code expresses, because diagram and text code expression of a concept is placed with the concept, because that makes the documentation easier to read and easier to write.
+Eventually parts of this documentation section might be moved to the concept, the text code expresses, because diagram and text code expression of a concept is placed with the concept, because that makes the documentation easier to read and easier to write.
 But for now text expression topics are not worked out with the concepts yet.

 ## Loose Ideas